-Standard Test Method for Linear Thermal Expansion of Glaze Frits and Ceramic Whiteware Materials by the Interferometric Method1
+Standard Test Method for Linear Thermal Expansion of Porcelain Enamel and Glaze Frits and Ceramic Whiteware Materials by Interferometric Method1

-This standard is issued under the fixed designation C1300; the number immediately following the designation indicates the year of original adoption or, in the case of revision, the year of last revision.
+This standard is issued under the fixed designation C539; the number immediately following the designation indicates the year of original adoption or, in the case of revision, the year of last revision.
 A number in parentheses indicates the year of last reapproval.
 A superscript epsilon (ε) indicates an editorial change since the last revision or reapproval.